nlopez59/MortgageWorkspace/readme.md

 In addition to application level configurations, CICS Admins configure system-wide settings used across all applications.
 The list of things they do is extensive.
 But for our example, there are 2 key components needed to enable a new application like MortApp on a new environment; the CICS Started Task and the CICS SIP.

 #### The CICS Started Task**
-In simple terms, CICS runs like a batch job under JES.
-The main difference is that its a long running job like a unix daemon task.
-This type of job is called a 'Started Task' (STC).
-STCs are configured to automatically start when zOS is IPLed - Initial Program Load  (also called boot).
+In simple terms, CICS runs like a batch job under JES, but with a key difference—it's a long-running job, similar to a Unix daemon task.
+This type of job is called a 'Started Task' (STC), which is configured to automatically start when z/OS is IPLed (Initial Program Load, also called boot).

 Example CICS STC running in WaaS 3.1
 <img src="images/cicsstc.png" width="500">